XamarinUniversity/Evolve-HOL/README.md

 # Fundamentals Track Exercises

-> This hands-on-lab was originally part of the training sessions at Evolve 2016.

 You are going to build a simple quiz application in Xamarin Forms.
 The app will load a set of true/false questions from either a local file or a web URI and display them one at a time for the user to answer.
 It will track the user’s answers and display their score at the end.

 The app will have three pages: